b0bh00d/Hg-Suite/README.md

 comments) as aborting the commit will leave the "cleansed" files in place.

 Embedded commit comments can also span lines.
-If you terminate a comment line with a backslash, and begin the next line with an at symbol (@), the Hg Suite will consider it a continuation and will process it as the same commit message:
+If you terminate a comment line with a backslash, and begin the next line with an at symbol (@), Hg Suite will consider it a continuation and will process it as the same commit message:

 `# @private: Refactored intramodule data exchange to use queues \`<br>